Home >

 The Ohio Historical Center showcases more than 1.5 million objects about Ohio's history, from the ice age to the present and is the flagship museum in the Ohio Historical Society's statewide system of 60 historical sites.
 This 250,000 square-foot structure is also houses the gift shop, a 280 seat auditorium, and the society's Archives/Library, which includes the State Archives of Ohio.
 Other exhibits spotlighted in the Center is Ohio's archaeology, plants, animals, geology, geography, climate and weather.

-The Ohio Historical Society is a non-profit organization incorporated in 1885 with the mission "...to promote a knowledge of archaeology and history, especially in Ohio."
-The society exists to interpret, preserve, collect, and make available evidence of the past, and to provide leadership on furthering knowledge, understanding, and appreciation of the prehistory and history of Ohio and of the broader cultural and natural environments of which Ohio is a part.
-The Society operates dozens of state historic sites across Ohio and is headquartered in the Ohio Historical Center.
+The Ohio Historical Society began as a non-profit organization incorporated in 1885 with the mission "...to promote a knowledge of archaeology and history, especially in Ohio."
+The organization was formed to interpret, preserve, collect, and make available evidence of the past, and to provide leadership on furthering knowledge, understanding, and appreciation of the prehistory and history of Ohio and of the broader cultural and natural environments of which Ohio is a part.
+The organization has management partnerships across the state with important historic Ohio sites so that they can remain open to the public.

 The Ohio History Gift Shop